 - Revenue is generated from the premium collection trades.

 These three primary building blocks are complementary and seek to provide a source of returns in just about any market environment.
 After all, the market can do one of three things: it can go up, it can go down, or it can stay flat.
-The first leg of the stool, the equity component, does well when markets go up.
-In the second leg of the stool, the hedge gains value if the markets go down.
-With the third leg of the stool, if the markets stay flat and range bound in a short time horizon, the premium collection trades tend to do well.
+The first component, equity, does well when markets go up.
+In the second component, the hedge gains value if the markets go down.
+With the third component, if the markets stay flat and range bound in a short time horizon, the premium collection trades tend to do well.

 It can be said with a high degree of certainty that in no environment will all three components positively contribute to performance.
 However, in any given environment, at least one, if not two, of the three components may contribute positively to the DRS.